akeneo/pim-docs/cookbook/catalog_structure/how_to_add_a_custom_unit_of_measure.rst

                 convert: [{'mul': 0.000001}]
                 symbol: μm

-Here, we just add the "MICROMETER" unit with its conversion rules from it to standard unit.
+Here, we just add the "MICROMETER" unit with its conversion rules to a standard unit.
 To have equivalent to 1 micrometer in meters, you must multiply by 0,000001.
 A symbol is also required to define the unit format to display.

 .. tip::
 	For more examples you can find the original measure.yml here https://github.com/akeneo/MeasureBundle/blob/master/Resources/config/measure.yml